gchux/cloud-run-ssh/README.md

 - SSH server for Cloud Run gen1 and gen2.
 - Get a text transcript of the SSH session.
 - Download files from the SSH server filesystem.
-- Execute commands from the UI using a catalaog with 2 clicks.
+- Execute commands from the UI using a catalog with 2 clicks.
 - Automatically log into the SSH server using [Cloud Run proxy](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy).
 - Run [Docker](https://docs.docker.com/engine/) containers on top of Cloud Run gen2.